andywer/zaster/packages/implementation-api-spec/README.md

 }
 ```

-### `getWalletBalance(wallet: Wallet): Promise<BigInteger>`
+### `getWalletBalance(wallet: Wallet): Promise<BigNumber>`

 Asynchronously retrieves the balance of a wallet.
-The value is always denominated as an integer of the assets smallest possible unit (satoshis for bitcoin, stroops for stellar, ...).
+The value is always denominated in the asset's usually used unit (bitcoin, not satoshis; stellar lumens, not stroops, ...).
 This might be just a proxied call of `getAddressBalance()` or trigger some more complex logic, depending on the implementation.

 ## Types